 Thrashing is a term used in the field of computer science to describe a specific state of an operating system or application where the rate of swapping data between physical memory and disk storage (paging) becomes counterproductive, leading to a significant decrease in system performance.
+Virtual memory systems can contribute to thrashing when there is insufficient physical memory, causing excessive swapping between physical memory and secondary storage.
 This article delves into the nuances of thrashing, its causes, symptoms, and the strategies to mitigate its effects.

 Understanding Thrashing

 Thrashing occurs when a computer’s physical memory is overtaxed, forcing the system to rely heavily on virtual memory.
 This process involves the movement of data from RAM to disk storage and vice versa.
+A high page fault rate occurs when the CPU attempts to access a memory page that is not currently loaded in physical memory, leading to frequent swapping of pages between memory and disk, which degrades performance and contributes to thrashing.
 While virtual memory allows a computer to handle larger programs or more files than its RAM could accommodate, excessive reliance on it can lead to a bottleneck, as accessing data on disk is considerably slower than accessing it in RAM.

 Causes of Thrashing